bozdoz/wp-plugin-leaflet-map/readme.txt

 8. MapQuest requires an app key, get it from their website; alternatively, you can use OpenStreetMap as a free tile service (remember to add an attribution where necessary).

 == Changelog ==

+= 2.1.0 =
+* Added Leaflet and GeoJSON.io styles to geojson shortcode

 = 2.0.2 =
 * OpenStreetMap.org has an SSL certificate (osm.org didn't); not a significant upgrade.